caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 - In Unit 10.3, students learned about components and multistate elements, both of which are used in Bootstrap, further speeding the development of front-end prototypes.

+## SLIDES 1-11
+Review

+## SLIDE 12
 **Bootstrap** is an open-source front-end UI framework for developing front-end websites with HTML, CSS, and JavaScript.

+## SLIDE 13
 With Bootstrap, developers can prototype ideas quickly or build entire apps with Bootstrap’s responsive grid system, prebuilt components, and plugins built on jQuery, creating fully responsive templates.

+## SLIDE 14
 ### What's a Framework?

+## SLIDE 15
 A **framework** is a codebase written to simplify common problems in a programming language.

-Compare a framework to a collection of tools.
+We can compare a framework to a collection of tools.
 If you were a carpenter, you would have a set of specialized tools used to speed your carpentry work.
 A framework is the same—tools designed to solve a specific problem.
 For example, with Bootstrap 4, developers can create responsive websites with literally zero CSS (it has already been written; the developer just has to leverage it).
 The developer's tools would be the components and responsive column system speeding the workflow.

 Software frameworks are written so developers can focus on meeting deadlines rather than re-creating common system processes.
 Why reinvent the wheel when the problem has already been solved multiple times by other devs?

 Frameworks are hosted on CDNs, which we'll define in a moment.
 First, let's discuss the pros and cons of a framework.

+## SLIDE 16
 ### Using Frameworks: Pros and Cons

 Pros: